sowcow/blog/content/posts/mariken-van-nieumeghen.md

 ---

 Deep and raw fish of a picture with strokes of celestial.
-May be too dark at times and thus not for all audiences and occasions.
+May be dark at times and thus not for any audience and mood.

 The director is a master of visual language.
 This is why the movie is rewatcheable and rich.